Pine Ridge School

 The school’s superintendent is Charles Cuny Jr., 605-455-6174.

-The school is funded by the Bureau of Indian Education and operated by the tribe throught a contract.
+The school is funded by the Bureau of Indian Education and operated by the tribe through a contract.

 Wounded Knee School is located in Manderson, SD.
-In 2015, he school enrolled 130 students in grades kindergarten through eighth grade.
+In 2017, the school enrolled 151 students in grades kindergarten through eighth grade.

 To contact the administrative offices, call (605) 455-6350.